artur-gajewski/mtg-solo-tfb/README.md

 ##### Background:

-This solo variant was designed to enable player to play Magicg: The Gathering alone in the way it resembles two-player mode as closely as possible.
+This solo variant was designed to enable player to play Magic: The Gathering alone in the way it resembles two-player mode as closely as possible.
 The following rules are there to make sure player can not cheat, but ultimately the imaginary opponent is dumb and follows the rules despite possibly being more convenient for you.

 ##### Basics: